Why Dementia Risk May Be Higher in People With Irregular Sleep Patterns

 Over about seven years, 480 people in the study got dementia.
 The study found that people with irregular sleep patterns were 53% more likely to get dementia than those with somewhat regular sleep patterns.
 They were surprisingly, having the most consistent sleep pattern didn't reduce the risk of dementia compared to those in the middle range.

-Sleep Irregularity And Dementia Risk
+How Irregular Sleep Patterns Affect Dementia Risk

 While scientists have made efforts to account for various factors that can impact the risk of developing dementia, they acknowledge that there may still be unknown factors at play in the connection between sleep regularity and dementia.